FreeLanguageTools/vocabsieve/README.md

 This program is still at an early stage.
 More features will be added soon.

 Current plans include:
-- Tags
 - Audio
+- Usage statistics
 - Other dictionaries
-- Lemmatization step and auto-selecting the most difficult words
+- Auto-selecting the most difficult words

 ## Credits
+All the definitions provided by the program come from the English Wiktionary, without which this program would never have been created.

 App icon is made from icons by Freepik available on Flaticon.